 The internships are ideal for those interested in a career in public service, environmental science or related areas.

-The summer internship program will include event opportunities for networking with fellow interns as well as key Department staff.
+The summer internship program includes event opportunities for networking with fellow interns as well as key Department staff.

-The positions in this cohort are listed below, by Division, with a brief description.
+The positions in last year’s cohort are listed below, by Division, with a brief description.
+Some of the same positions will be offered in 2026 along with exciting new opportunities.

-More detailed descriptions of each internship, including specific job duties, job requirements, schedules and other information are linked-to from the excerpt for each.
+More detailed descriptions of each 2026 internship position, including specific job duties, job requirements, schedules and other information will be posted before applications launch in January 2026.

 Work with the DNREC Office of Communications team to develop content, increase brand awareness, engage with constituents and support a wide range of marketing and communications efforts.